Africa Oyé is FREE and open to all. We are delighted to welcome all our deaf and disabled festival-goers.

 At Africa Oyé there is one main performance stage which hosts our live acts from 12:30pm to 9:30pm both days.
 We also have two DJ stages – Trenchtown and Freetown – which host DJ sets from 12:30pm to 9pm both days.
 The Oyé Active Zone hosts multi-arts workshops from 12pm to 6pm both days.

 Our amazing interpreters will be providing BSL on stage at Africa Oyé.
-Due to the nature of our festival, the majority of the acts do not sing in English and therefore we will try our best to make sure where possible the service is available and explain important messages to our visitors.
+Due to the nature of our festival, the majority of the acts do not sing in English.
+We always try our best to make sure where possible the service is available.
+Any important stage announcements and information, such as lost children and first aid call outs will be provided in BSL on-stage between acts.

-There will be accessible toilets for those with disabilities, stationed by the access tent.
-This is strictly for use by people with disabilities and we trust that all festival-goers respect the importance of that provision.
+There will be accessible toilets stationed by the access tent.
+These are strictly for use by disabled people who may not be able to use other facilities and we trust that all festival-goers respect the importance of that provision.

 The Access Tent will be a priority cover area in case of rain, if you do need assistance please do head to the Access Tent and the team will try their best to help.

-If at any point you need help or know anyone who needs assistance, please do visit the Access Tent and the team will try their best to help.
+If at any point you need help or know anyone who needs assistance or you are feeling overwhelmed and need to take a break, please do visit the Access Tent and the team will try their best to help.

 People wishing to attend Africa Oyé can do so via a multitude of ways.